HirdhayJadhwani/AutoMate/README.md

 ## 🚀 Overview

-**OpsAgent** transforms how small businesses handle daily operations.
+**AutoMate** transforms how small businesses handle daily operations.
 Instead of manually logging orders, tracking payments, and monitoring inventory, OpsAgent **automatically ingests customer messages from WhatsApp and Gmail**, classifies them using **Google Gemini AI**, routes them through intelligent **n8n workflows**, and surfaces actionable insights on a beautiful **real-time dashboard**.

 > **Core Principle:** The shopkeeper should never have to manually enter data that a customer already communicated.
 If a customer says _"send 10 packets"_, that IS the order — the system processes it automatically.